Ottoman Egypt: Muhammad Ali's successors

-Axes' Rebellion

-The rebellion started with a minimal victory for them in the beginning, successfully seizing all of Upper Egypt under their control and getting the mountain bandits on their side who repeatedly raided foreign nile ships killing all the foreigners in it and taking its goods, the rebels also sent cows and mules all over the farms of the Egyptian aristocrats that were pro-European to eat their crops.
-When the Egyptian Khedive heard about that, he sent a battalion of troops to Upper Egypt through the Nile on boats to quell the rebellion, when the rebels heard about that, Ahmad ordered them to collect as much as rocks and wait on the two banks of the river, when the boats arrived carrying Egyptian troops, they were met by rocks thrown at them from all sides destroying several boats and killing over 200 soldiers while those who survived managed to escape.
-When the Khedive heard about the crushing defeat he decided to prepare a much larger force armed with heavy artillery and supported by cavalry led by the Turkish general, Fadil Pasha going through long and exhausting campaign against the rebels that used Guerilla warfare tactics, however, the Egyptian government forces managed to defeat the rebels in a series of battles and recaptured all of Upper Egypt.
-Shortly afterwards, an Egyptian general Ismail 'Abu Jabal' Pasha went on an execution process of tens of thousands of surrendered insurgents which was really bloody and quite unfair that the Khedive of Egypt himself (who started the campaign against insurgents, ordered him to immediately end the executions.
-In addition to the executions, Abu Jabal bombarded each village he raided by artillery causing civilian casualties and totally demolishing three villages.
+Khedivate

 In 1866 Ismail was granted by the sultan a firman obtained on condition of the increase of the tribute from £376,000 to £720,000.
-In the next year another firman bestowed upon him the title of khedive in lieu of that of wali, marking the end of Egypt as an Ottoman province.
+In the next year another firman bestowed upon him the title of khedive in lieu of that of wali, marking the end of Egypt as a formal Ottoman province.

-Ismail ruled the Khedivate of Egypt until his deposition in 1879.
+Isma'il ruled the Khedivate of Egypt until his deposition in 1879.
 His rule is closely connected to the building of the Suez Canal.

-On his accession, he refused to ratify the concessions to the Canal company made by Said, and the question was referred in 1864 to the arbitration of Napoleon III, who awarded £3,800,000 to the company as compensation for their losses.
-When the canal finally opened, Ismail held a festival of unprecedented scope, inviting dignitaries from around the world.
+On his accession, he refused to ratify the concessions to the Canal company made by Sa'id, and the question was referred in 1864 to the arbitration of Napoleon III, who awarded £3,800,000 to the company as compensation for their losses.
+When the canal finally opened, Isma'il held a festival of unprecedented scope, inviting dignitaries from around the world.